mauricehuguenin/enso_diabatic_fluxes/README.md

 - __plotting_all_PC1_and_PC2_patterns_rev1.mat__: data for all spatial regression patterns
 - __workspace_EXP1_and_EXP2_polynomial_PC_composites_symmetric.mat__: saved variables for Fig. 3
 - __workspace_regression_patterns_PC1_equal_nino34_rev2.mat__: data for the spatial patterns and time series for Fig. 1
+- __OHC_clim_2000.mat__ global uper 0-2000 m climatological ocean heat content time series used for Fig. 3.
+- __OHC_pnEXP1_and_pnEXP2_2000.mat__ global uper 0-2000 m ocean heat content time series from the idealised simulations used for Fig. 3.

 # Model output data